-Key online resources such as Doddle, Tassomai, Hegarty Maths and Frog will often be used to close gaps as part of the intervention.
+Key online resources such as Sparx, Doddle and Frog will often be used to close gaps as part of the intervention.

-7.0 Uniform
+6.0 Uniform

 Uniform will be checked by gate staff each morning.
 Form tutors will check uniform at the start of the day, once students have arrived in form.
 If a student is not in the correct uniform, their parents will be contacted.
 Parents will be asked to bring the missing item to school or authorize their child to return home to collect it.
 Where parents cannot be contacted then it may be possible for students to borrow the item of uniform from the school.
 If this is not possible, they will be held in inclusion until a parent can rectify the problem.
+For further details, please refer to the uniform policy.

-8.0 The Aspirations Centre
+7.0 The Aspirations Centre

-The Aspirations Centre and Behaviour and Learning Support Intervention team supports students, alongside the SEND team, with SEMH.
+The Aspirations Centre and Personal Development Support Officer team supports students, alongside the SEND team, with SEMH.
 Students are referred through the SLT in liaison with SEND and the AC manager.
 Depending on the needs of student, they may be supported through: